zalando/postgres-operator/docs/operator_parameters.md

 ### General
 * **etcd_host**
-  Etcd *host:port* for Patroni.
+  Etcd connection string for Patroni defined as *host:port*.
 Not required when Patroni native Kubernetes support is used.
 The default is empty (use Kubernetes-native DCS).

 * **docker_image**
   Spilo docker image for Postgres instances.
 For production, don't rely on